 As a physician, my life's work has been in the service of relieving suffering.
 I have come to realize through the course of my career as well as personal experience that health is not just about relieving suffering and healing after the fact.
 I want to help people get healthy and stay healthy by nurturing the whole person, not just putting on a bandage or prescribing a pill.

-We strive to accomplish this mission through a combination of movement therapies including different types of accessible yoga, fitness classes, personal training and Feldenkrais (an exciting approach to awareness through movement - don't be afraid of the name, it's pretty amazing!).
-The movement therapies are combined with various approaches to integrated health including, but not limited to health/nutrition coaching, integrative medicine and massage/therapeutic touch.
+We strive to accomplish this mission through a combination of movement therapies including different types of accessible yoga, fitness classes and Feldenkrais (an exciting approach to awareness through movement - don't be afraid of the name, it's pretty amazing!).
+The movement therapies are combined with various approaches to integrated health including, but not limited to health/nutrition coaching, and massage/therapeutic touch.

 The Bee and the Lotus: